 This adventure is recommended for travelers aged 18 and above who are in good health and have some experience with hiking.
 You will be expected to load and unload your own backpacks and manage your own physical comfort and well-being.
 This adventure will be limited to no more than 13 fellow adventurers and your Modern Adventure team.
 We will be joined for this adventure by expert expedition guides.
 Each guide is highly qualified in all necessary skills to safely travel through the French Alps.
 They will be with us for the entirety of the adventure helping us carry group supplies and helping us see the true Alps experience.

-Prices are based on double occupancy - if you would like to be paired up with a roommate you should choose ‘single-willing-to-share’ at check out.
-Modern Adventure will pair you up with a roommate of the same gender to share a tent and lodge accommodations with.
-If you are a solo traveler and want to have your own accommodations, a $800 supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis (See our Terms and Conditions for full details).
+Prices are based on double occupancy - if you would like to be paired up with a roommate you should choose ‘Single-willing-to-share’ at check out.
+Modern Adventure will pair you up with a roommate of the same gender to share a tent & lodge accommodations with.
+If you are a solo traveler and want to have your own accommodations, a $1,200 supplement will apply at checkout – these spots are very limited due to the type of accommodations on our adventure and are available on a first-come, first-serve basis (See our Terms and Conditions for full details).

 US citizens do not require a visa to visit France, however are required to show a valid US passport.
 It is recommended that your passport is valid for six months after your travels are over.
 For citizens of other countries, please check with the French Embassy or Consulate for information and requirements.

-You may cancel on or before June 4, 2019 and receive a full refund minus a $500 per-person service fee.
-If you cancel between June 5 and July 9, 2019 there is a 50% cancellation fee.
-On or after July 10, 2019 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+You may cancel on or before May 9, 2020 and receive a full refund minus a $500 per-person service fee.
+If you cancel between May 10 and July 7, 2020 there is a 50% cancellation fee.
+On or after July 8, 2020 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).